Baby Jake: Production

 The programme cost £1.85 million pounds to produce, and was funded by the Irish Film Board and CBeebies.

 Darrall Macqueen originated the series and produced the animated elements of the programme through JAM Media.
 JAM Media are an Irish animation studio who also made Tilly and Friends.
-Maddy Darrall was quoted by the Metro as gaining inspiration for the show from watching her 7-year-old nephew understanding her 1-year-old son.
+Maddy Darrall was quoted by the Metro as gaining inspiration for the show from watching her seven-year-old nephew understanding her one-year-old son.

 The series is animated by JAM Media in Dublin, and the lead writer is Dave Ingham (Charlie and Lola, The Koala Brothers).

 Plot

-The show features Jake, a 9-month-old baby.
+The show features Jake, a nine-month-old baby.
 Jake is the youngest of ten children all living in a windmill with their parents, all with their first names starting with the first ten letters of the alphabet.

-Each episode features Jake embarking on an adventure with a host of magic characters that include Nibbles the Rabbit, Sydney the Monkey, Pengy Quinn the Penguin, Captain Spacey and the Hamsternauts, Toot Toot the Tractor and Bill the Red Bus.
+Each episode features Jake embarking on an whimsical adventure with a host of magical animal friends that include Nibbles the Rabbit, Sydney the Monkey, Pengy Quinn the Penguin, Captain Spacey and the Hamsternauts, and sentient vehicles, Toot Toot the Tractor and Bill the Red Bus.
 These characters are always doing something related to the adventure that Baby Jake is on.

 The show features a child narrator and all ten children are depicted in real life, although Baby Jake is given a multi-angle photographic face on an animated body.
-Jake's babbling is translated by his 5 year old brother Isaac.
-Isaac was voiced by a real life 5-year-old boy, in a move described by the Guardian as “a risk” since the majority of successful children's television narrated by adults.
+Jake's babbling is translated by his five-year-old brother Isaac.
+Isaac was voiced by a real life five-year-old boy, in a move described by the Guardian as “a risk” since the majority of successful children's television narrated by adults.
 The roles of Jake and Isaac are portrayed by real life brothers Adamo and Franco Bertacchi Morroni respectively, with Kaizer Akthar providing the voice of Isaac and Matt Katz and Richie Webb voicing many characters, including Nibbles, Sydney, Pengy Quinn, Captain Spacey and the Hamsternauts.